Explicit Vector Programming – Best Known Methods

 How does vectorizing compare to scalar operations with regard to performance and power?
-Vectorizing consumes less power than equivalent scalar operations because it performs better: Scalar operations process less several times data per cycle and require more instructions and more cycles to complete.
+Vectorizing consumes less power than equivalent scalar operations because it performs better: Scalar operations process data per cycle by several times and require more instructions and more cycles to complete.

 The introduction of wider vector registers in x86 platforms and the increasing number of cores that support single instruction multiple data (SIMD) and threading parallelism now make vectorization an optimization consideration for developers.
 This is because vector performance gains are applied per core, so multiplicative application performance gains become possible for more applications.
 In the past, many developers relied heavily on the compiler to auto-vectorize some loops, but serial constraints of programming languages have hindered the compiler’s ability to vectorize many different kinds of loops.
 The need arose for explicit vector programming methods to extend vectorization capability for supporting reductions, vectorizing:

-Loops that the compiler assumes to have data dependencies, but on developer were understood to benign.
+Loops that the compiler assumes to have data dependencies, but the developer understood to be benign.

 This document describes high-level best known methods (BKMs) for using explicit vector programming to improve the performance of CPU-bound applications on modern processors with vector processing units.
 In many cases, it is advisable to consider structural changes that accommodate both thread-level parallelism and as SIMD-level parallelism as you pursue your optimization strategy.

 The following six steps are applicable for CPU-bound applications: